ArcLiz/pp5-litcritic-react/README.md

 |                     | Phone (XS)   | Fine - No comments                                                  | Google Chrome Dev Tool |

 ### HTML Testing
+I found HTML testing to be quite challenging with React due to the JSX and constant JavaScript inserts even in the render.
+However, when checking all pages on W3's HTML validator, it came back clean, with information about no effect trailing slashes.

 ### CSS Testing
+CSS files came back with "Congratulations!
+No Error Found" on all files except `ReaderList.module.css`, which states that line 31 .card has a "Parse Error &
+".
+However, these styles do get applied, so I have not done anything to that error

 ### Pylint Testing
+The `Book`, `Follow`, `Like`, `Profile`, and `Review` models, serializers, and views have all been checked using the CI Python Linter.
+All clear, no errors found.

+The only exception is in book.views, where line 5 is too long (81 characters > 79 characters).
+However, since this is an import statement, I felt the additional 2 characters are acceptable.

+For the same reason as above, I did not check settings.py for linting errors, as the few lines that are usually too long are Django's own default settings.

 ### Known Issues